ApoorvaArbooj/clarku-assignment4/template.md

 - Please copy the contents of this markdown as the starting template of your assingment.
 - The resulting file from this programming assingment must be submitted to the private repo you submitted for my review during assignment one.
 - The name of the file has to follow  naming convention:  *lastname*_week5.ipynb
-- There are XX sections of this assignments required to receive full credit.
+- There are 4 sections of this assignments required to receive full credit.
 - Please see that the expected file is a Jupyter notebook which contains Python code and markdown, just like shown in class and in my recap video from week 2.

 # Section 1) Problem description